-While AI is always an interesting subject to talk about, as we did countless times here on our website, today let’s talk about the robots.
-As you might know, there are many different ways that one could possibly differentiate robots.
+While AI is always an interesting subject to talk about, as we did countless times here on our website, let’s talk about robots today.
+As you might know, there are many different ways in which one could differentiate robots.
 I am sure that you know at least some of them, but there is always more.

 Robotic Arms or Stationary Robots